James Aloysius Hickey: Archbishop of Washington

-Pope John Paul II appointed Hickey as archbishop of the Archdiocese of Washington on June 17, 1980.
-During the 1980's, Hickey lobbied members of the United States Congress to stop sending aid to the Contra insurgents in Nicaragua.
-He also pushed his fellow American bishops to take strong stands against increased military spending and in favor of nuclear disarmament.
+Pope John Paul II appointed Hickey as archbishop of Washington on June 17, 1980.
 Hickey was one of the first American bishops to address the issue of sexual abuse by clergy, which would become a nationwide scandal in 2002.

-During the Salvadoran Civil War, Hickey opposed the Reagan administration's support for the military government of El Salvador.
-In 1981, Hickey told the US House Subcommittee on Inter-American Affairs: "Our position is to oppose military aid and intervention from all outside powers."
-He feared a Communist takeover in El Salvador but opposed sending military assistance, believing such weapons would strengthen repressive elements in security forces.
 In 1983, Hickey was dispatched by John Paul II on an apostolic visitation to investigate liturgical abuses in the Archdiocese of Seattle, then led by Archbishop Raymond Hunthausen.
 Commenting on the visitation, Hickey said, "It wasn't easy, you know."